nokernelspace/POOP/methods.md

 DEF.methodA()
 ```

-if a child object would like to prevent this call stack they can insert the `override` keyword
+if a child object would like to interrupt this call stack from occuring it can insert the `override` keyword

 Example
 ```